-Lapidos, A. & Ruffolo, M. (in press).
+Lapidos, A. & Ruffolo, M. (2017).
 Access to Interprofessional Continuing Education in Integrated Care through Digital Instructional Technology.
-Journal of Social Work Education.
+Journal of Social Work Education, 1-7.

-Nicoll, K., Richards-Schuster, K. & Ruffolo, M. (in press).
-Beyond Service-Learning: Helping Undergraduates Define and Plan for Civic Engagement.
+Nicoll, K., Richards-Schuster, K. & Ruffolo, M. (2017).
+Beyond service-learning: Helping undergraduates define and plan for civic engagement.
 In Soria, K. & Mitchell, T. (Eds.), Educating for Citizenship and Social Justice: Practices for Community Engagement at Research Universities.
-Palgrave.
+Chicago: Lyceum.

 Richards-Schuster, K., Ruffolo, M. & Nicoll, K. L. (2015).
 Integrating social work into undergraduate education through a community action and social change multidisciplinary minor.
 Journal of Social Work Education, 51(2), 329-342.